High asset divorces often involve the existence of one or more businesses which may result in a myriad of additional issues.

 - Family Law Business Valuations are Different

 Family law principles often require businesses to be valued in a special way as if buying out a non-participant spouse as a silent shareholder from an ongoing concern.
-Therefore, a business which can’t be sold in the marketplace, may nevertheless be assessed as a high value in family law court.
+Therefore, a business which can’t be sold in the marketplace, may nevertheless be assigned significant value in family law court.

 - Retroactive Business Valuations

-The business may need to be valued at different points in time such as at time of the parties’ separation or at time of trial.
+The business may need to be valued at different points in time such as at the time of the parties’ separation and/or at time of trial.

 - Determination of Separate and Community Property Values

 The value of a business may have to be divided into both spouse’s separate property, as well as the joint community property.
 For example, this may be needed where a business is started during marriage (considered separate property), continues to grow during marriage (the added value may be community property), and either decreases or increases in value after separation but before the divorce is completed.
 These high assets may be attributed to the community or to one party alone.

 Cash Flow Available for Support